Make-School-Courses/BEW-2.4-Decentralized-Apps-Distributed-Protocols/Lessons/Lesson3.md

 ## In Class Activity I (40 Minutes)

 1. Find a partner.
-2. Fill in as many blanks as you can WITHOUT your laptop open.
+2. Fill in as many blanks as you can together **WITHOUT** your laptops open.
 3. Show the instructor when you've filled in everything you remember from today's lecture.
 4. The instructor will then provide you with a link where you can check your work and fill in any missing blanks on the worksheet!